forestgrape/coronavirus/coronavirus.md

 ### Virus Classification
-As defined all [forms of life](#form-of-life) which don't encode their entire metabolism are called [viruses](#virus).
-Since such forms exists across the tree of life, viruses are as diverse as the tree of life.
+As defined a [life form](#life-form) not encoding its entire metabolism is called [virus](#virus).
+Viruses exists for all the different storage forms used by [life forms].
+From a  diverse as the tree of life.
 The goal of classification is usually to group things together which are similar to some features of interest.
 Features of interest for viruses are:
 * behavior and habitats occupied
 * genetic and structural similarity

 ### Virus Entities
 [in work and experimental]
-Often life forms specialize, organize and work together to form a more capable entity and thus the overall fitness is increased.
-Inside an organism the units communicate and share resources.
-Sometime the units keep some independence and can go separate paths again.
-However many forms of life on todays earth e.g. plants, fungi and animals, are organisms:

-> ###### Organism
-> Start out as a single cell with replicates and at some point the replicates start to differentiate into specialized cells having different appearances and tasks.

-For many questions, organisms are considered as a whole and not the single cells.
-E.g. we usually are more interested in how fast an organism moves forward/runs and not how fast some single muscle cell contracts.

 Similarly for viruses infecting organisms, often to grasp the full picture it is necessary to consider all viruses as an entity and not as unrelated.
 Viruses can show different behaviors in different cells and upon different situations:
 * DNA viruses can in theory encode the same differentiation mechanisms as eukaryotic cells